- Why Research

 Current investigation: With the support of BCRF, Dr. André has launched a clinical trial aimed at discovering mechanisms of resistance to alpelisib, a new PI3K (phosphatidyl inositol -3 kinase) inhibitor approved by the FDA.
 P13K, a key protein in the progression of breast cancers, is a promising therapeutic target.
 However, studies suggest that some patients develop resistance to PI3K inhibitors like alpelisib.
 This may help explain why the promise of this targeted therapy has not translated into improved patient outcomes.

-What’s next: Dr. André will analyze the genome of cancer cells before and after treatment with alpelisib.
+What’s next: He will now analyze the genome of cancer cells before and after treatment with alpelisib.
 Comparing the two may reveal mechanisms of resistance and inform the development of novel approaches to prevent it from occurring.

 Fabrice André MD, PhD, is an oncologist based at Gustave Roussy Cancer Cancer, Villejuif, France.
 He is Professor of Medicine at University Paris Sud.
 His BCRF research focuses on the characterisation of molecular alterations in metastatic breast cancers.
 He is leading several prospective trials that aim to show the clinical utility of genomic tests for patients with metastatic breast cancers.
 He is also leading development of targeted therapies in the same setting.
 He is the chair of INSERM Unit U981, a research team dedicated to target identification.
 He is Senior Editor Breast cancer section at Annals of Oncology.